The Broadcasters Guide to HD vs SD Streaming for Live Video

 Streaming in HD requires the support of a reliable camera and online video player.
 If your streaming setup isn’t in check, HD is out of the picture.
 Luckily most online video players, including Dacast, support HD streaming or better.

 If you are live streaming, your internet speed is also very important.
-In fact, it may be even more important than your viewers’ internet speed.
-Your internet network’s upload speed much be at least double the bandwidth that you’re intending to use for the stream.
+It may be even more important than your viewers’ internet speed.
+Your internet network’s upload speed must be at least double the bandwidth that you intend to use for the stream.

 Here are some general guidelines for internet speed and streaming video: